What is Title 42? How it changed things at the border, and why it's sparking debate

 Officials have indicated they expect lifting Title 42 will prompt a new influx of migrants at the border.
 They've said they're preparing for different outcomes, including a worst-case-scenario possibility that up to 18,000 migrants a day could try to cross the border.

-"We have plans.
-We are executing on those plans," Department of Homeland Security Secretary Alejandro Mayorkas told CNN last week.

-"I think we have to be very mindful of the fact that we are addressing enemies, and those enemies are the cartels and the smugglers, and I will not provide our plans to them.
-We are going to proceed with our execution, carefully, methodically, in anticipating different scenarios," he added.
+The Biden administration is starting to reveal more details about its plans as it faces increasing pressure to prove it's prepared.

-If the order is lifted, the way migrants are processed at the border would go back to how it was before 2020.
+If the order is lifted, the way migrants are processed at the border is largely likely to go back to how it was before 2020.
 Under that system, migrants are either removed from the country, detained or released into the US while their cases make their way through immigration court.

+But this time, the Department of Homeland Security says it's deploying more officers and agents to the border and expanding detention capacity.
+It also says it's planning to evaluate asylum requests more rapidly and deport those who don't have valid claims.

+One complicating factor: We don't know yet what the federal judge's promised temporary restraining order will say, and whether it will block some of the steps the administration says it's planning to take to prepare.

 Migrants who've been waiting for months or even years in makeshift camps and shelters in Mexico told CNN in recent weeks that they were feeling hopeful.